For the complete documentation index, see llms.txt. This page is also available as Markdown.

 To better understand the semantics behind the name of the colors please refer to this illustration:

-Regarding the elements block it grants you the capability of changing the styles of all elements, the names are quite straightforward with just one exception: ae, this name is a codename that we reserve for the abstraction layer behind the Auth and Enroll elements, you can probably already tell that the a stand for Auth and the e stands for Enroll.
+Regarding the elements block it grants you the capability of changing the styles of all elements, the names are quite straightforward with just one exception: root, this name is a codename that we reserve for the abstraction layer behind the Auth and Enroll elements.

 The host key in each element block refers to the root of that element, meaning that the style is applied directly to the target element.